Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 Free consultation.
 No obligation.
 Local expert.

-East Park is not the same as Laureate Park, Lake Nona Golf & Country Club, or newer luxury Lake Nona communities.
+East Park isn't the same as Laureate Park, Lake Nona Golf & Country Club, or newer luxury Lake Nona communities.
 Its appeal is different: buyers often look here for more practical pricing, larger single-family homes, townhome-style options, established streets, and access to the Lake Nona lifestyle without always paying the highest Lake Nona premium.

 Public neighborhood sources also describe East Park as a Lake Nona-area Orlando neighborhood that dates back to around 2004 and includes large homes at more reasonable prices compared with some nearby Lake Nona communities. (neighborhoods.com)